JSCIG/js-class-fields-chinese-discussion/docs/public-fields-syntax-ambiguity-1.md

 Same syntax, very
 different semantics

-- confusion,
-- surprise,
-- WTF?

 - bad to novices,
-- also bad to programmers from other languages,
+- bad to programmers from other languages,
-- even worse to professional JS programmers
+- also bad to professional JS programmers

 - rarely known,
 - rarely used,
-- hard to remember
+- hard to recognize

+TypeScript already
+support it years?

+NO

+TS 2.7+
+(Jan 31, 2018)

 Possible solution

-ESLint rule,
+New ESLint rule,
+**no-class-computed-field**

+- Well-known symbols are for methods/accessors,
+- Private fields instead of symbol-based private

+No big use case

-disallow it!
+Just drop it!

-Possible ~~solution~~